Minimum admission requirements for mature students

 Meeting these conditions does not guarantee admission to the University and cannot replace a poor academic record.
 Each mature entry application is reviewed on an individual basis.

-If you do not qualify as a Mature Student, you may want to investigate the possibility of becoming an Independent Student.
 To meet an Admissions Information Officer to discuss general admissions information, please call 514-848-2424 ext.
 2668 to make an appointment.

 Required admission documents